IOTdatabox/Credential/Business/Bid Template.md

 Let's discuss further on chat.
 I am confident that I can add a lot of value to this opportunity.
 Await your response.
 Thank You.

 Best Regards,

+# Full Stack Javascript
+Hello,
+I'm , who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.

+Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, JS/TS, React/Next/Angular/Vue, Node/Nest, etc.
+ I don't care too much what language I use — yet I do prefer javascript and it's frameworks.
+I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.
+Let's work,
+Best regards,

+# Full Stack Javascript Python
+Hello,
+I'm , who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.

+Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Python, Django, JS/TS, React/Next/Angular/Vue, etc.
+I don't care too much what language I use — yet I do prefer python on backend and javascript on frontend.
+I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.
+Let's work,
+Best regards,

+# Full Stack Java React AWS
+Hello,
+I'm , who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.

+Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Java/Spring, React/Next/Node, etc.
+I don't care too much what language I use — yet I do prefer Java on backend and javascript on frontend.
+2 years development experience at Amazon, both in the global exports and the music teams says AWS proficiency.
+I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.
+Let's work,
+Best regards,